Skip Navigation

 eCards - Pratt eCard logo over a photo of a family using digital tablet at home

 August 12: Enoch Pratt eCards are launched, allowing users to check out eBooks, use databases for research, watch streaming media, and more from the comfort of home.
-As of August 2021, 27,000 library customers use an eCard.

 Central library grand reopening

 September 14: Pratt Central Library Reopens after an historic $115 million renovation.
-The renovation expanded the Teen Center with a state-of-the-art audio and video recording studio and restored the iconic Central Hall, as well as the Children’s Library and Wheeler Auditorium.
+The renovation expanded the Teen Center with a state-of-the-art audio and video recording studio and restored the iconic Central Hall, as well as the Children’s Department and Wheeler Auditorium.

 2020